imShakil/BloodBank/README.md

 ### About:
 This is a simple android project based on blood management.
 This may be helpful to people for finding blood easily in an emergency contact.
 People can search for blood donors and can find a list of donors at their nearby places.

-This project can be used for any educational perpose and can be changed or modified if needed.
+This project can be used for any educational perpose and can be changed or modified in need.

 <b> A star will be appriciated if you think it might be helpful.</b>